 Fair and reliable elections, an informed citizenry, wide participation in governance -- these are cornerstones of democracy.
-But the recent election in the U.S.A. has pointed out serious cracks in those stones.
+But the recent election in the U.S.A. has pointed out serious cracks in those cornerstones.
 Gerrymandered districts weakened voters of one party, and made races non-competitive.
 Recently-erected hurdles stopped many from voting.
 Big media focused on the horse race, and ignored policy issues.
 Persons trafficked in misleading and fake news on social media.
 And, in the end, demagogy and crackpottery carried the day.
 What follows are six simple ideas that can, I think, be easily implemented, and that might well go a long way toward fixing those cracks and strengthening our democracy.

 1. Ban Gerrymanders

 Gerrymanders are the odd-shaped legislative districts that result when a state's majority party draws the map, aiming to crack minority party voters into many districts where they will be a weak minority, and pack the rest of them into just a few districts.
 The practice of gerrymandering in the U.S.A. goes back to at least 1812, but the tide may be turning.
 This year, federal courts have struck down two gerrymandered maps: North Carolina's for weakening the black voter's vote, and Wisconsin's for weakening the Democratic voter's vote.
 Both rulings cited violation of the 14th Amendment's Equal Protection Clause.

 Former Supreme Court Justice John Paul Stevens has proposed a good Constitutional amendment to ban gerrymanders: